WWE Rumors: United Kingdom Championship, Samoa Joe, Kenny Omega, Kyle O’Reilly

 The WWE United Kingdom Championship tournament that is taking place this weekend might be the launching pad for other regional championships for the company.
 WWE rumors suggest the company is looking to launch similar tournaments to create champions for Asia and Latin America as it attempts to expand its fan bases in those regions.

-The UK Championship tournament wraps up Sunday with the quarter finals, semi finals and finals, with quarter-final matches including Tyler Bate vs. Jordan Devlin, Trent Seven vs. Wolfgang, Pete Dunne vs. Sam Gradwell, and Mark Andrews vs. Joseph Conners.
+The UK Championship tournament wraps up Sunday with the quarterfinals, semi-finals, and finals, with quarter-final matches including Tyler Bate vs. Jordan Devlin, Trent Seven vs. Wolfgang, Pete Dunne vs. Sam Gradwell, and Mark Andrews vs. Joseph Conners.

 Thank you #NXTIndy @ShinsukeN @SamoaJoe @roderickstrong @GrappleCast @REALBobbyRoode pic.twitter.com/YLqMOB2NwI